 Missouri Acupuncturists Provide Free Treatment for Trauma and Pain

-By Melanie Rubin, AWB Managing Director and Abba Anderson, LAc, MS, MA
+By Melanie Rubin, MEd and Abba Anderson, LAc, MS, MA

 A group of about 20 volunteer acupuncturists from across Missouri - including Springfield, Kansas City, St. Louis, Fort Leonard Wood, Van Buren and Brixey along with Acupuncturists Without Borders provided 500 free acupuncture treatments to Joplin residents and relief workers immediately after the May 22 tornado that took more than 150 lives and destroyed one third of the homes in this southwest Missouri town of 50,000.

 The volunteer acupuncturists set up shop every day from 10 a.m. to 5:30 p.m. at the Salvation Army tent at 26th and South Main in the most devastated neighborhood of Joplin.
 Each day, the acupuncturists have typically provided 30-40 NADA ear acupuncture treatments, and many more ear seed applications for children.

 The most profound aspect of the experience for most volunteers was simply being present to hear the survivors' stories, while also offering a treatment that can alleviate some of their suffering.
 Volunteer Sage Norbury LAc from Lees Summit, Miss. described treating a volunteer who she had seen sitting at a table eating lunch.
 He had a flat, shen-less look to his eyes, she wrote in an email.
 He told her he was helping clear debris.
 The first day he had found a foot; the second day, he found a body.
 After the needles, he said he felt better.
 The next day Sage saw him in the tent again - he was smiling and laughing with a friend, and told her that he'd "really" slept the night before for the first time since the tornado.